Paul Ji: Concerts

-Played Liszt 2 with the ECSO, conducted by Leandro Silvera, in the Barbican Complex.
+He has performed solo recitals in prestigious venues such as the “Golden Hall” in Vienna’s Musikverein, the Berlin Philharmonie, and the Théâtre des Champs-Élysées in Paris where he dedicated his debut recital to works of Chopin including the full cycle of 24 Preludes.

+After winning the Concerto Competition in Lucca, Italy, he performed Chopin’s 2nd Piano Concerto with conductor Stanley Dodds and the Berlin Symphony Orchestra in 2024.
+The following year, he was re-invited to perform Chopin’s 1st Piano Concerto with conductor Andreas Wittmann at the Berlin Philharmonie.
+In 2022, he performed Franz Liszt Piano Concerto No.2 with the ECSO, conducted by Leandro Silvera, in the Barbican Complex, London.

 Prodiges

 On January 2, 2020, he won season 6 of the French classical music talent show Prodiges, for which he was in the musicians category.
 In the semi-final, he played the Tchaikovsky's Piano Concerto No. 1, moving to the finals where he played Chopin's Polonaise No. 6 Opus 53.
 He won the competition and was awarded the trophy from concert pianist Lang Lang, with prize money of 10 thousand euros.

 He was awarded the distinction of Bellifontain d’honneur from the mayor of Fontainebleau.